zeroxthreef/vertesine/README.md

 It has a templating system that I plan on reusing for more of my web projects so this is also where i'd reuse the system.

-This is not finished whatsoever.
-I still have to credit libraries and people I took code from (especially for snowflake generation).
-All coming soon.
-This is just a quick push.
+## Status

+This backend is not live.
+The in-use backend is a separate project at this time that will be replaced when this is ready.

 ## Building